PrincetonUniversity/lucid/docs/setup.md

     angstrom
 eval $(opam env)
 ```
-You may need to also install other libraries for these packages to install.
-For ubuntu 18.04, ``vagrant/setup_ubuntu.sh`` installs all the required libraries.
-Also, to compile Lucid to the Tofino, you will also need a local install of p4studio 9.5.0.
+    **note**:You may need to also install other libraries for these packages to install.

-## Building
+3. Finally run ``make`` in the root directory of this git.

-After either installing the prerequirements or sshing into the vm, build lucid by running ``make`` in the root directory of this repository.
+Also note that, while the steps install the dependencies for Lucid, they don't install p4 studio for compiling Lucid-generated P4 to the tofino.